-French Prison Guards Step Up Nationwide Strike Protesting Security And Pay Concerns
+French Prison Guards Step Up Nationwide Strike Over Security, Pay Concerns

-Prison guards in France are protesting many of the country's 188 prisons to acknowledge what they say is the government's indifference to attacks against them.
+Prison guards in France are protesting at many of the country's 188 prisons to acknowledge what they say is the government's indifference to attacks against them.

 At the prison in the southern city of Marseille, about 100 guards protested, setting a small fire and blocking the entrance, according to The Associated Press.